dalejn/cleanBib/README.md

 </details>

 <details>
-  <summary>Will this method work on non-Western names?</summary>
+  <summary>Will this method work on non-Western names and how accurate is it?</summary>

 * Yes, the [Gender API supports 177 countries](https://gender-api.com/en/frequently-asked-questions?gclid=Cj0KCQiAmZDxBRDIARIsABnkbYTy9MHmGoR2uBhxEKANbT9B9EFVOSiRzbGeQi7nUn6ODH83s6-RZKwaAjpZEALw_wcB#which-countries-are-supported) but will classify genders with varying confidence.
+[Dworkin et al. (Supplementary Tables 1 and 2)](https://doi.org/10.1038/s41593-020-0658-y) assessed the extent of potential gender mislabeling by manual inspecting a sample of 200 authors.
+They found that the relative accuracy of the automated determination procedure at the level of both individual authors had an accuracy ≈ 0.96 and article gender categories had an accuracy ≈ 0.92.
+Because errors in gender determination would break the links between citation behavior and author gender, any incorrect estimation in the present data likely biases the results towards the null.
 The [ethnicolr](https://github.com/appeler/ethnicolr) race probabilities use the last-name–race data from the [2000 census and 2010 census](https://github.com/appeler/ethnicolr/blob/master/ethnicolr/data/census), the [Wikipedia data](https://github.com/appeler/ethnicolr/blob/master/ethnicolr/data/wiki) collected by Skiena and colleagues, and the [Florida voter registration data](http://dx.doi.org/10.7910/DVN/UBIG3F) from early 2017.
+Please see this [confusion matrix for the accuracy and precision of the algorithm during cross-validation](https://github.com/mb3152/balanced_citer).

 </details>